 A – Yes.
 Since 2011, the FDA has issued at least a handful of warnings regarding the possible risks linked to this group of drugs.

 The most recent FDA warning for these medications was released this past May, when regulators announced that they were requiring labeling updates for fluoroquinolones as they continued to investigate the possible dangers associated with these medications.

 Q – What should I do if I’m currently taking one of these types of antibiotics?

 A – Consult your doctor immediately to find out if there may be a safer alternative treatment for your condition.

-Get More Answers Now: Contact a Columbia SC Personal Injury Lawyer at Chappell, Smith & Arden Attorneys at Law
+Get More Answers Now: Contact a Columbia SC Personal Injury Lawyer at Chappell Smith & Arden, P.A.
+Attorneys at Law

-If you have been harmed after taking a fluoroquinolone antibiotic or any risky/dangerous drug, contact a Columbia SC personal injury lawyer at Chappell, Smith & Arden for clear answers about your rights and recovery options.
+If you have been harmed after taking a fluoroquinolone antibiotic or any risky/dangerous drug, contact a Columbia SC personal injury lawyer at Chappell Smith & Arden, P.A. for clear answers about your rights and recovery options.

 Since 1993, our lawyers have been dedicated to helping injured people protect their rights and interests as they pursue the justice – and the financial recoveries – they deserve for their injuries and losses.